laiyasaunders/final-project1/README.md

 This project will be completed alone.
 ## Do you have any questions of your own?
 There are no questions at the moment!
+# Proposal
+## What will be the title of your project?
+On the Run.
+## In a sentence or two summarize your project.
+A game similar to Temple Run.
+## In a paragraph or more, detail your project.
+The game I'll be working on will be made with Unreal or Unity.
+Players can navigate their characters through the maze in this game to reach their objective.
+The character will have opportunities to gather points during the game; the more points you have, the harder the level you can access.
+In order to reach the finish line in this game, you'll need to jump over and slide through various obstacles like bridges and gaps.
+In the game, there will be other characters that will cause obstacles in the way of finishing.
+## If planning to combine 1051's final project with another course's final project, which other course?
+There will be no other course this project is combined with.
+### In a sentence define a good outcome for your final project.
+Making the game is something I will finish for this assignment no matter what.
+Despite the fact that it might not be flawless and contain every feature I might want, I will be able to make the game.
+If the game isn't perfected, it will still function.
+### In a sentence, define a better outcome for your final project.
+While it might not be perfect, I believe I can create the game with graphics and functionality.
+### In a sentence, define the best outcome for your project.
+My game should provide the correct graphics, I hope.
+It is also my goal to create a variety of levels with different levels of difficulty.
+Finally, I hope the game's character is able to gather the points along the way.
+## In a paragraph or more, outline your next steps.
+I'm going to have to learn how to use Unreal or Unity for this project.
+I'll need to look up information online and watch videos to understand more about this application because I'm not familiar with it.
+Finally, to make this project more complex, I must look into other people's similar ideas to get inspiration for how to create this game.